theSynthOS/synthos-avs/README.md

-# Simple Price Oracle AVS Example
+# Policy-based Transaction Validation AVS

-This repository demonstrates how to implement a simple price oracle AVS using the Othentic Stack.
+## This repository implements a policy-based transaction validation AVS built on the Othentic Stack.

----

 ## Table of Contents